A warm welcome!

 Julius im Schocken

-When you come to Chemnitz, to the smac, and to our lovely museum café, you’ll experience how much care we put into your well-being – body and soul.
-Our international team goes the extra mile for you: Denise will charm you at the counter, Amelie creates delicious cakes and tarts, and Gülistan, Safwen, and our head chef Nirit prepare our freshly made, Mediterranean-Levantine inspired dishes every day.
+When ever you come to Chemnitz to visit our lovely museum café, you’ll experience just how much love pours out of us and into your well-being.
+Our international team goes the extra mile for you: Denise will charm you at the counter, Amelie creates those delicious cakes and tarts, and Gülistan and our head chef Nirit prepare our freshly made, Mediterranean-Levantine inspired cuisine, together with the rest of the team.

-We focus on regional and seasonal ingredients.
-When selecting products and suppliers, we make conscious choices – most of them come from Chemnitz and the surrounding region.
+We focus on regional as well as seasonal ingredients.
+When selecting products and suppliers, we care about making conscious choices – most of them being sourced from Chemnitz and the surrounding region.
 Our flour comes from Rolle Mühle in the Ore Mountains, our juices from Obstkelterei Heide in Siebenlehn, and our Berlin-made lemonade by Proviant is organic and all-natural.
-Our flavorful beer is brewed by the award-winning Schlossbrauerei Eichhofen, located in the Labertal valley near Regensburg.
+The well-balanced beer you’ll encounter is brewed by the award-winning Schlossbrauerei Eichhofen, located in the Labertal valley near Regensburg.
 Fresh fruits and vegetables are delivered by Christian, a local gardener from the Chemnitz market.
-We get our herbs and spices from Al Arabi in the Sonnenberg district.
+Herbs and spices are fetched from Al Arabi in the Sonnenberg district.

-Our team members work under excellent conditions, are involved in decision-making, and receive fair pay.
-That’s why you won’t find anything cheap or overpriced here – what you’ll find is worthwhile.
+Our team members work under excellent conditions, are involved in decision-making and receive fair pay.
+That’s why with us you won’t find anything cheap or overpriced – but what you’ll find will be worthwhile.

-See for yourself — we look forward to welcoming you in person at Café & Bistro JULIUS IM SCHOCKEN in Chemnitz!
+See for yourself — we look forward to welcoming you at Café & Bistro JULIUS IM SCHOCKEN in Chemnitz!

 Offerings